-Geography Standard Extended Content Standards 6.G.1 Understand the geographical factors that influence human migration and settlement.
-ECS.6.G.1.1 Identify the human and physical characteristics that impacted migration and settlement in various regions in Africa, Asia, Europe and the Americas.
-ECS.6.G.1.2 Identify reasons the movement and settlement patterns affected the development of civilizations in Africa, Asia, Europe, and the Americas.
-ECS.6.G.1.3 Identify examples of how innovation influenced the migration and settlement of people and/or the flow of goods and ideas in various civilizations in Africa, Asia, Europe, and the Americas.
-ECS.6.G.1.4 Explain how societies in Africa, Asia, Europe and the Americas modified and adapted to the environment based on topography, climate, bodies of water, and/or natural resources.
+Geography Standard Objectives 6.G.1 Understand the geographical factors that influence human migration and settlement.
+6.G.1.1 Explain how human and physical characteristics impacted migration and settlement in various regions in Africa, Asia, Europe and the Americas.
+6.G.1.2 Explain how movement and settlement patterns affected the development of civilizations, empires, and societies in Africa, Asia, Europe, and the Americas.
+6.G.1.3 Explain how innovation and technology influenced the migration and settlement of people and the flow of goods and ideas in various civilizations and empires in Africa, Asia, Europe, and the Americas.
+6.G.1.4 Explain how societies in Africa, Asia, Europe and the Americas modified and adapted to the environment based on topography, climate, bodies of water, and natural resources.